The Early Bird: Cat Osterman

 “I think the biggest thing is my dad instilled an incredible work ethic in me.
 There is not a day that I go out and just go through the motions.
 Every practice may not have a written down purpose but I know once I started throwing, as soon as a pitch feels off, I know what my purpose is and how I have to proceed in order to make that practice worthwhile,” she said in an interview on the Brian Cain Peak Performance Podcast.

 Her parents helped build the mentality that Osterman used to her advantage throughout her career.
 She credits her work ethic to her parents saying, “My parents.
 They made it clear if I was going to be doing something I better be doing it 100 percent.
 If I wasn’t going to give 100 percent, than they weren’t going to pay for stuff like pitching lessons.
 So I did.
 And when you love what you’re doing, it’s easy to give 100 percent.”

-Not just in practice though, Osterman credits her family and childhood for the competitiveness she became known for, “I think being competitive is just something that’s in my family.”
+Not just in practice though, Osterman credits her family and childhood for the competitiveness that she became known for.
+“I think being competitive is just something that’s in my family.”

 Another thing that drives the Eagle is the motivation to earn recognition and awards.
 While most athletes are reluctant to talk about individual awards, Osterman notes that these awards are something that push her to continuously pursue getting better for herself and her team:

 The Eagle is a responsible athlete, who lets hard work and determination be their guide during their sports career.

 For Cat Osterman, one of the best softball players of all time, this is a mindset she developed at a young age.